-Ask for Less Money (For now).
+- Ask for Less Money (For now).
 With lots of competition in the fundraising market, you might consider asking for around half of what you had planned instead of the total amount.
-In a downturn, investors are looking to maximise profits while saving a bit of cash to help dampen the blow of the current economy.
+When fundraising in a downturn, consider that investors are looking to maximise profits while saving a bit of cash to help dampen the blow of the current economy.
 Be smart and ask for less than what you originally planned to attract investors.
 Getting a fundraising consultant can also help set the right amount for your next fundraiser.
-If you want to learn more about

-Present Short-Term Goals.
-Long-term goals are good to show in pitches as they show the big picture of what your company wants to achieve—but companies should not forget to show short-term goals or milestones when pitching.
+- Present Short-Term Goals.
+Long-term goals are good to show in pitches as they show the big picture of what your company wants to achieve—but companies should not forget to show short-term goals or milestones when pitching to investors.
 Why?
 Because this is one way of demonstrating to investors your steps toward achieving those long-term goals.
 Yes, you would like to make X amount of money at X date, but what is the company willing to do to reach that goal?
 You can show that through your short-term goal presentation.